OSC/ood-documentation/develop/_sources/customizations.rst.txt

 For more information on how to configure properties, see :ref:`configuration documentation <configuration_properties>`.

 When enabled, the cancel button will appear for active sessions.
-When the session is cancelled, the job will be cancelled in the scheduler, the status will change to ``completed``, and the session card will be kept.
+When the session is canceled, the job will be canceled in the scheduler, the status will change to ``completed``, and the session card will be kept.
 For completed sessions, the system will only show the delete button.